natgo/wt-wiki-scraper/wikitext-transpiled/ground/Panther%20A.md

 * Adequate gun depression of -8° adapts most terrains well
 * Reasonably cheap repair cost
 * Has a wide range of good-looking camouflage to unlock.
 Suitable for almost every terrain
+* 2 machine guns to get rid of airplanes or light tanks.

 '''Cons:'''

 * Gun mantlet is only 100 mm thick, a huge and well-known weak spot to shoot at
-* Side ammo racks are prone to detonation when hit
+*
 * Terrible reverse speed of only -4 km/h, can get the player killed
 * Weak side armour gets penetrated easily by Soviet APHEBC.
 Cannot angle too much
 * Lower glacis often catches fire or breaks transmission when penetrated, leaving the tank immobile and vulnerable
 * High profile for a medium tank makes it harder to hide
 * Roof armour of 16 mm is vulnerable to [[M2 Browning (12.7 mm)|M2 Brownings]] which are widely seen on American planes
 * Although heavily armoured, it can still get frontally penetrated easily by a rather common heavy tank: [[IS-2 (Family)|IS-2]]
-* Gun mantlet traps shots (shells may deflect into the hull roof weak armour)
+* Gun mantlet traps shots (shells may deflect into the hull roof weak armour).
+This is incredibly rare.

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the vehicle in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->